kubja/Autoware-Manuals/en/Autoware_MotionPlanningManual.md

 # Overview of motion planning

 Motion planning is a core task of an autonomous vehicle.
-Its purpose is to find control inputs to get the car from point A (the initial state) to point B (the goal state).
-Motion planning can be split into four subsystems:
+Its purpose is to find control inputs to get the car from point A (the initial state) to point B (the goal state) given the sensor inputs.
+Motion planning can be split into four subproblems:

-1/ Global planning
+1. Global planning
-2/ Behavior planning
+2. Behavior planning
-3/ Local planning
+3. Local planning
-4/ Control
+4. Control

+Currently, Autoware is powered by OpenPlanner developed by researchers from Nagoya university.
+OpenPlanner is based in lane graphs: it utilizes machine-generated or manually-created **vector maps** for global and local planning.
+The vector maps describe kinematically and dynamically viable paths in the environment.

+# Setup

+# OpenPlanner

 Overall description of Openplanner is in the following paper from Nagoya university: